-Sound sensitive areas (e.g. near a bedroom and the like), so that the operation noise will cause no trouble.
+Sound sensitive areas (e.g. near a bedroom), so that the operation noise will cause no trouble.

 Note: If the sound is measured under actual installation conditions, the measured value might be higher than the sound pressure level mentioned in Sound spectrum in the data book due to environmental noise and sound reflections.